medined/provision-openshift-using-cloudformation/README.md

 runs, you can log into the web console.
 Simply follow information displayed at the end of the execution.

+# TODO

+* Make more restrictive IAM roles for master and nodes.

 ## Based On

 * https://sysdig.com/blog/deploy-openshift-aws/